 3.)
 Catastrophic-only health insurance plans

-These plans have very high deductibles, but they also have very low monthly premiums.
-Catastrophic plans are designed for people who are healthy and don’t expect to need a lot of medical care.
+These plans have high deductibles, but they also have low monthly premiums.
+Insurance companies design catastrophic plans for healthy people who don’t expect to need a lot of medical care.

-To sign up for a catastrophic health plan, you must be under the age of 30, or qualify for a hardship/affordability exemption.
+To sign up for a catastrophic health plan, you must be under age 30.
+You can also qualify with a hardship or affordability exemption.

-These plans can be a great solution if you are under 30 and in very good health, with no preexisting conditions, and no expectation of having to see a doctor any time soon.
+These plans can be a great option if you are under 30 and healthy.
+They work best if you have no preexisting conditions.
+They also help if you do not expect to see a doctor soon.

-However, if you do need care, you will need to pay thousands of dollars out of pocket before your plan will start to pay benefits.
+However, if you need care, you may pay thousands of dollars out of pocket.
+Then your plan will start paying benefits.

 These plans also don’t qualify for an Affordable Care Act subsidy.